-Printed by the Canadian Bank Note Company, the dull purple stamp has 12 perforations and Winnipeg two-bar tagging.
+Printed by the Canadian Bank Note Company (CBNC), the dull purple stamp has 12 perforations and Winnipeg two-bar tagging.

-In 1995, Canada Post again commemorated Harris’ work – this a painting called From the North Shore, Lake Superior – on a 43-cent stamp (SC #1559).
+In 1995, Canada Post once again commemorated Harris’ work – this time a painting called From the North Shore, Lake Superior – on a 43-cent stamp (SC #1559).